afunnydev/tinysociety/content/articles/2023-04-01-9-tiny-house-bed-ideas-for-a-cozy-bedroom.md

 Doctors recommend that the sleeping area is [at least seventy square feet](https://restonic.com/blog/bedroom-size-sleep-3409), which is nowhere as close to any floor plan you'd find in a tiny house.

+Incorporating [framed wall art for bedroom](https://artbymaudsch.com/collections/bedroom) is not just a matter of aesthetics; it's a space-enhancing strategy for tiny bedrooms.
+By choosing the right pieces, you can transform a cramped room into a personal sanctuary that feels both expansive and intimately tailored to your taste.

 For couples, experts recommend a king-size mattress, as the smaller queen size can get too cramped for two people to sleep comfortably.

 Finally, according to "feng shui," your bed should be as far away from the door as possible.
 In a tiny living space, we could ask, "Which door?"